18Nilsou/18Nilsou/README.md

 <h2 align="left">Hi 👋!
 My name is Nils Saadi</h2>
-<h3align="left">I'm a student at the engineering school IMT Mines Alès, majoring in computer science with a minor in software development.
+<h3align="left">I'm a student at the engineering school IMT Mines Alès, majoring in computer science and network with a minor in software development.
 I also work as a dev-ops engineer for Petroineos as part of a work-study program.</h3>

 ###